 Distinct features of our program include:

-- Rigorous, multidisciplinary curriculum that includes international travel and study
+- Rigorous, multidisciplinary curriculum that includes global travel and study

 - Small class size and accessible faculty